ChadSCHung/dot/.config/nvim/README.md

 Blink a while on where your cursor jump to.
 It's really useful.

 **colorscheme.lua**
-Find your favorite sheme and put it here.
+Find your favorite scheme and put it here.

 **comment**
 Detect filetype and decide how to comment a line.
 Really useful.